zzFluke/linux_files/README_arch.md

 9. Also install `tlp`.
 Just follow instructions on Arch wiki.

+### Disabling Swap

+I keep on having problems with freezes when doing large workload, some research suggests having an encrypted LVM swap partition could cause this.
+To disable:

+1. As root, comment out the swap partition entry in `/etc/fstab`.

+2. As root, run `swapoff -a`.

+3. Run `swapon -v`, make sure there's no output.
+Run `free -m`, make sure nothing in swap.

+4. Restart, if you want peace of mind.

 ### Desktop Environment Installation

 1. Install the following pacman packages for GUI: